 Late HIV diagnosis

-People living with HIV whose initial CD4 lymphocyte count was less than 200 cells/mm3 and people living with HIV whose initial CD4 lymphocyte count was less than 350 cells/mm3 in the reporting period.
-Reporting on the number of people with a CD4 lymphocyte count less than 350 cells/mm3 also should include those with a CD4 lymphocyte count less than 200 cells/mm3.
+Adults living with HIV whose initial CD4 lymphocyte count was less than 200 cells/mm3, and adults living with HIV whose initial CD4 lymphocyte count was less than 350 cells/mm3 in the reporting period.
+Reporting on the number of adults with a CD4 lymphocyte count less than 350 cells/mm3 should include those with a CD4 lymphocyte count less than 200 cells/mm3.
 Among children, CD4 count thresholds indicating severe immunosuppression vary by age, so additional disaggregation is required.

 This indicator may not distinguish between people given a late diagnosis and those who arrived late for care and treatment in a setting where CD4 testing is available, and so accessed CD4 testing later than one month after their initial HIV diagnosis.
 Differentiating these two situations requires knowing the diagnosis date and the date of the initial CD4 lymphocyte count.
 Dates differing by more than one month may indicate a delay in being linked to care, although it is possible that late diagnosis and late linkage to care may occur in the same person.
 Previous HIV testing history and clinical records should be reviewed to the extent possible to exclude counting people who were previously diagnosed at some earlier date and are only seeking a second or confirmatory diagnosis later.
 Finally, this indicator may not include all individuals diagnosed during the reporting period if there are substantial reporting delays in the diagnosis data or CD4 count test result.